LukaszDziwosz/ios-easy-networking/README.md

 # EasyNetworking

-This is a simple wrapper around `URLSession` to make its usage more leightweight.
+This is a simple wrapper around `URLSession` to make its usage more lightweight.
 All awesome features (for example thread-safety) are therefore included.

 ## Features